nel349/midnight-pay/README.md

 ## 🙏 Acknowledgments

-- [Midnight Network](https://midnight.network) for the privacy-preserving blockchain infrastructure
+- [Midnight Network](https://midnight.network) for the privacy-preserving blockchain infrastructure for payments
 - [Input Output Global](https://iohk.io) for developing the Midnight ecosystem
 - The zero-knowledge cryptography community for advancing privacy technology

 ---

-*Built with ❤️ for financial privacy*
+*Built with ❤️ for private and secure payments*